Persuasion (comics): Fictional character biography

 Kara Killgrave is the daughter of Zebediah Killgrave / Purple Man and Melanie, a woman he forced into marrying him before genuinely falling in love with her.
 As a teenager, her abilities manifest and her skin turns purple, leading her to run away from home.
 Afterwards, Killgrave comes into conflict with Alpha Flight before joining them after they rescue her from the Auctioneer.

 Killgrave becomes a valued member of Alpha Flight and Beta Flight and battles alongside them against such foes as the Dreamqueen, the Great Beasts, the Derangers, Scramble, China Force, and what she believed to be her father's reanimated corpse.
 After being injured in battle with China Force and abandoned by Alpha Flight, she decides to quit the team.

 Following the disbanding of Department H, Killgrave is imprisoned in Neverland, a mutant concentration camp created by Weapon X under Malcolm Colcord.
 She is one of the few mutants who retain their powers after M-Day.

 During the Fear Itself storyline, Killgrave works with the anti-government Citadel to steal a server that would reveal the truth about the Unity Party.
 However, the Unity Party kidnaps her and brainwashes her into joining Alpha Strike before Alpha Flight frees her.

 Killgrave later resurfaces in New York City, during which Jessica Jones attacks her while searching for the Purple Man before working with her to stop him and his children.

 Seeking redemption, Killgrave joins the new Thunderbolts team led by Luke Cage and Hawkeye, using the name Persuasion.

 Powers and abilities

 Kara Killgrave emits a pheromone from her skin that allows her to control individuals within proximity through verbal commands, sometimes affecting hundreds of people simultaneously.
 Controlled subjects sometimes take on a purple hue.
 Her powers evolved to include limited telepathic abilities, such as sensing emotions and creating mental links between individuals.
 Despite her formidable influence, her control has limitations—she cannot affect involuntary bodily functions and her victims can be freed by exposure to water, though side effects like migraines may occur.

 Other versions

 An alternate universe version of Kara Killgrave from Earth-295 appears in Age of Apocalypse.
-This version is a member of a "psychic pyramid scheme" known as the Overmind who is later killed by the Shadow King.